 The LSB is primarily a binary interface definition.
 Not all of the source level APIs available to applications may be contained in this specification.

-This is the Imaging module of the Linux Standard Base (LSB).
-This module provides the fundamental system interfaces, libraries, and runtime environment upon which conforming applications and libraries requiring the LSB Imaging module depend.
+This is the common part of the Core module of the Linux Standard Base (LSB), LSB Core - Generic.
+This module provides the fundamental system interfaces, libraries, and runtime environment upon which all conforming applications and libraries depend.

-Interfaces described in LSB Imaging are mandatory except where explicitly listed otherwise.
-Interfaces described in the LSB Imaging module supplement those described in the LSB Core module.
-They do not depend on other LSB modules.
+Interfaces described in this part of the LSB Core Specification are mandatory except where explicitly listed otherwise.
+Interfaces described in the LSB Core module are supplemented by other LSB modules.
+All other modules depend on the presence of LSB Core.